forem/forem/docs/installation/docker.md

 title: Docker
 ---

-# Installing DEV with Docker [Beta]
+# Installing DEV with Docker

-Our docker implementation is incomplete and may not work smoothly.
-Please, kindly
-[report any issues](https://github.com/thepracticaldev/dev.to/issues/new/choose)!
+If you encounter any errors with our Docker setup, please kindly [report any issues](https://github.com/thepracticaldev/dev.to/issues/new/choose)!

 ## Installing prerequisites